Bee Sting Self-Care: Bee And Wasp Sting Treatment At Home

 Plant growth regulators, or plant hormones, are chemicals that plants produce to regulate, direct, and promote growth and development.
 There are synthetic versions available to use commercially and in gardens.
 You can learn more about these plant hormones here.

 What is nyctinasty?
 It's a valid question and a word you definitely don't hear every day, even if you are an avid gardener.
 It refers to a type of plant movement, like when flowers open in the day and close at night, or vice versa.
 Learn more about it in this article.

 Those who struggle to keep their garden alive will try almost anything to give their plants a healthy boost.
 You could blend up strange and smelly concoctions to feed your ailing plants or you could try boosting plant energies by using crystals in the garden.
 Learn more here.

-A common question, ?Should I trim air roots,? is often pondered on.
+A common question, "Should I trim air roots?", is often pondered.
 When it comes to air root pruning, experts have mixed opinions.
 Primarily, it depends on the type of plant.
 Click here to learn more about pruning air roots on a few commonly grown plants.

 To take your green thumb to the next level, you should understand the biology of plants and the botanical terms that come along with growing plants.
 Get started here with some dioecious and monoecious information that will have you impressing your gardening friends.

 Using copper fungicides is confusing, but knowing exactly when to use copper fungicide is the key to success.
 However, fungal diseases are difficult to control and results aren?t guaranteed.
 We explore these issues in this article.

 Reproductive organs of plants can be found on separate male and female plants or one plant can have both parts.
 These male and female structures can be on separate flowers or flowers may also be hermaphroditic.
 Click here to learn about plants that are hermaphrodites.